-You will be asked to lie on an x-ray table; the staff will assist you with this.
-A nurse will monitor your vital signs.
-You will have leads placed on your chest to monitor your heart rhythm and pulse; a blood pressure cuff will be placed on your other arm to monitor your BP, and a device on your finger to monitor your oxygen levels.
-They will also monitor your temperature.
+During the procedure, you will be asked to lie on an x-ray table; the staff will assist you with this.
+You will have leads placed on your chest to monitor your pulse; a blood pressure cuff will be placed on your arm to monitor your blood pressure, and a device on your finger to monitor your oxygen levels.
 Your vital signs will be recorded regularly throughout the procedure.

-The arm with the fistula will be cleaned with antiseptic and most of your body will be covered with sterile drapes.
+The fistula arm will be cleaned with antiseptic and most of your body will be covered with sterile drapes.
 The Radiologist, who will have put on a sterile theatre gown and gloves, will inject local anaesthetic into the area.
 The local anaesthetic can sting for approximately 30 seconds before it makes the area numb.
 You may feel some pushing on your arm as a thin tube is inserted into your fistula, contrast (x-ray dye) will be injected through the tube and x-rays will be taken.
 The x-ray table and large x-ray monitor will be moved during the procedure and you may also be able to see pictures of the x-rays on the monitors.

-The fistulogram will confirm a blockage or narrowing which will determine whether the Radiologist needs to proceed onto the next stage, fistuloplasty.
+The fistulogram will confirm a blockage or narrowing which will determines whether the Radiologist needs to proceed onto the next stage, fistuloplasty.